Tyson Fury: Other ventures

 Fury has expressed an interest in competing in mixed martial arts.
 In November 2019, he had a training session with Darren Till, who said there is a 70% chance that Fury will compete in MMA.
 Fury also mentioned that Conor McGregor has offered to train him should he crossover to MMA.

 On 16 February 2022, Fury launched a new range of energy drinks named Furocity Energy to rival market leaders Red Bull and Monster Energy.
 He has since released Furocity ice lollies, energy gum, and protein bars.

-Fury signed a sponsorship deal with local club Morecambe FC before their 2022–23 League One campaign, with the Gypsy King brand appearing on the team's shorts.
+Fury signed a sponsorship deal with local club Morecambe F.C. before their 2022–23 League One campaign, with the Gypsy King brand appearing on the team's shorts.
 Fury has displayed interest in purchasing the club.
 In the north east corner of the club's main stadium is a two-storey building which houses the Tyson Fury Foundation, and a gym which Fury purchased in August 2020.
 Fury said of the foundation (which houses boxing, football and rugby facilities) that "It's giving the next Tyson Fury or the next Wayne Rooney the chance that we had."
 He also owns the fenced-off 3G pitches neighbouring the stadium.

+Fury took part in Soccer Aid for UNICEF 2025, held on 15 June at Old Trafford.
+He co-managed England, working alongside Wayne Rooney and other staff.
+He did not play, having joked beforehand that he had “two left feet.”
+During the event, Fury attracted attention for an expletive-filled pre-match team talk broadcast live on ITV, which prompted on-air apologies from presenters.
+England initially took a 3–0 lead but ultimately lost 5–4 to the World XI after a comeback led by Carlos Tevez.